 UNDERSTAND THE RETAIL WORLD IN DETAIL

 Retail is hugely influenced by what is going on in the big wide world.
 It’s influenced by tech, politics, finances, and culture.
 Subconsciously or consciously we weave what’s going on into our narratives and collections, so stay clued up and plugged in.
 Keep abreast of new developments in the industry; things are constantly moving and evolving.
+Read about everything- from the real estate market to moving companies like the local business Sky Van Lines.
+You need to stay ahead of the curve.
 I read industry stuff on a daily basis if I can, if not, I skim daily and then pile it up for the weekend.

 EMBRACE MATHS & EXCEL

 Spreadsheets, data, facts and figures are everything.
 If you don’t drill into the reports and analyse them on a daily basis, you’re never going to move on and up.

 You need both your left and right brain to guide you – its great to be creative but you also have to be data driven.
 Trust me, I’ve been there!

 There’s a lot on your shoulders as a buyer, if a collection fails, it’s on you to fix it.
 This doesn’t mean you have to play it safe, take some risks, look further afield for products, work with artists, think outside of the box and make your curation interesting.